GlideAngle/flare-timing/README.md

 FSDB is the database of FS and is an XML format for inputs, working and outputs of scoring.
 To host a **Flare Timing** web site, start with an FSDB file and relative tracklog files on disk and run a pipeline of command line programs to produce the data to display.

-1. Extract the inputs with `extract-tasks`.
+1. Extract the inputs with `extract-task` producing a `*.comp-input.yaml` file.
-2. Workout the optimal distance to fly a task with `task-length`.
+2. Workout the optimal distance to fly a task with `task-length` producing a `*.task-length.yaml` file.
-3. Mask the competition task over the tracklogs with `mask-tracks`.
+3. Mask the competition task over the tracklogs with `mask-track` producing a `*.mask-track.yaml` file.
-4. Time align the distance to goal for each fix with `leading-area`.
+4. Time align the distance to goal for each fix with `leading-area` producing a `*.leading-area.yaml` file.
-5. Score the competition with `gap-points`.
+5. Score the competition with `gap-point` producing a `*.gap-point.yaml` file.

 Once the data is prepared the server web service and single page client web app, the comp server and comp client, can be started.

 ### Extracting Inputs

-    $ __shake-build/extract-tasks --help
+    $ __shake-build/extract-task --help
     Convert FSDB (XML) to YAML with only the inputs needed for scoring.

-    extract-tasks [OPTIONS]
+    extract-task [OPTIONS]

     Source:
       -d --dir=ITEM   Over all the competition FSDB files in this directory